 1. LinkedIn Learning

 LinkedIn Learning is the place to go if you’re looking to get questions answered, are an avid learner, or want to develop a particular skill relevant to your career.
 You can search for skills, software and topics, and can save programs or presentations that are interesting to you.
 If you don’t know where to start, scroll through what appears on your LinkedIn Learning home page.
 LinkedIn has segmented much of content into categories like Editor’s Picks, learn within 30 minutes, and trends.
+They even offer a free trial so you can check out a few courses before you commit.
 Keep your skills and mind sharp – pick a course and start today!

 How this LinkedIn feature can help your business: There is really no downside to continuing education.
 Whether it’s technical skills like HTML and SEO or soft skills like leadership, increasing your knowledge and strengthening existing skills is key to staying at the top of your field.
 By staying up-to-date on industry trends, popular topics, and what your competitors are doing, you’ll be more confident than ever in your ability to support your clients’ questions and needs.